 - They have to pay personal tax on their income from the partnership.

 Private Limited Company (PLC)

-Singapore private limited company is a very dynamic & scalable business structure.
-A large number of entrepreneurs prefer this business structure for their company incorporation in Singapore
+A Pte Ltd company in Singapore is a very dynamic, credible, & scalable business structure.
+It has separate legal identity from its owners.
+A large number of entrepreneurs prefer this business structure for their company incorporation in Singapore.

 - As per the Companies Act of Singapore, a (Pte Ltd) private limited company is a legal parson and has the rights of a natural born person.